gpefan/ML-Project---Doc2Jira/README.md

         - Project Management Office (PMO)
         - Quality Assurance Team

-If you don't want to create these teams and you want other, you should also change the parameter "groups_list" in the Final_Project.ipynb in order to include them there also.
+If you don't want to create these groups and you want others, you should also change the parameter "groups_list" in the Final_Project.ipynb in order to include them there also.

 ### Running the pipeline